g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

 title: Instead of DTO
 ---

-Objects use data messages to communicate with each other, it means that object methods can accept some data, but data structure sometimes is too complex.
+Objects use data messages to communicate with each other.
+It means that object methods can accept some data, but data structure sometimes is too complex.
 When complex data message is designed wrongly it tends to reduce maintainability because it becomes harder to test this code, and harder to read and understand it.